ESuth/sem/use-cases/use-case-29.md

 PRIMARY ACTOR

-	User chooses top populated cities in a country to display
+	User chooses top populated cities in the world to display

 TRIGGER

-	User chooses a number of top populated cities in a country to display
+	User chooses a number of top populated cities in the world to display

 MAIN SUCCESS SCENARIO